utiasSTARS/ece1505-w25-project/README.md

 <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" width="250px" />

 ### GCS vs PRM: minimum-length trajectory
+**Notes:**
-**Note:** the best solutions obtained with GCS using 12 and 18 vertices are identical.
+- The best solutions obtained using GCS with 12 and 18 vertices are identical.
+- Since both GCS (in these experiments) and PRM aim to find the shortest path, all resulting trajectories are traversed at a constant velocity.

 <table>
   <tr>
     <th>GCS (6 vertices)</th>